jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Not happy with the implementation of `transposed`.
 Too effort-heavy.
 Demonstrates a gap in my knowledge of how I can best take advantage of the typing system in Rust.
 Something to refactor before starting the next chapter.
 Also betrays a gap in my knowledge of what exactly happens when we transpose a matrix.

 Transformations time!
 We're going to find out whether or not it was wise to implement `Pointer` and `Vector` as their own types instead of as identical tuples.

+Not happy with the type specificity of `translation_f32` but then it's not like I'll actually need it to be generalizable for my purposes.
+Priorities!
+In fact, I'll go ahead and rename it to `translation`.